Tanusmitadash/cprogramming_2012-2026/README.md

 HP :
  In mathematics, a harmonic progression (or harmonic sequence) is a progression formed by taking the reciprocals of an arithmetic progression.

+In mathematics, the sieve of Eratosthenes, one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
+It does so by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the multiples of 2.
+The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes.
+It is named after Eratosthenes of Cyrene, a Greek mathematician.